 “Portsmouth Aikido is a fantastic place to train, and the instructors are passionate about helping people learn.
 As a newcomer to the dojo and beginner to the art, I found the members welcoming, supportive and patient.
 If you’re considering starting a martial art or continuing your training, I highly recommend checking out Portsmouth Aikido and watching or trying a class.”

-Doug, joined in 2012
+—Doug, joined in 2012

 “I’ve been enrolled in the beginner’s classes for a few weeks now and I’m thoroughly enjoying myself.
 I’ve wanted to learn a martial art for some time and have searched all around the area for exactly what Portsmouth Aikido provides: an exciting, engaging and healthy experience studying a unique art.
 The members are friendly, supportive and enthusiastic, and the teachers are excellent.
 I highly recommend coming by the dojo sometime and observing a class--that’s what I did and what ultimately convinced me to join.”

-Ingo, joined in 2013
+—Ingo, joined in 2013

-Bob, joined in 2010
+—Allison, joined in 2020

 I love Portsmouth Aikido, really more than words can express.
 As a paraplegic, I really appreciate our Sensei, Aaron Cass.
 He radiates positive energy and always takes time to help adapt techniques for me in a chair.
 I love my partners, the other members at the dojo, who are kind and welcoming.
 My favorite part is the feeling I get practicing weapons and working with partnersit's like my mind, body, and soul are one in harmony and I feel light and powerful.